MySmartBorrowing

 ${LOAN}

-Do you know about Ways to Save and Reduce Costs?
+Ways to Save and Reduce Costs

 • Open a savings account

-• Get a part-time job and save at least HALF of every paycheck
+• Get a part-time job and save at least half of every paycheck

 • Save money you receive as gifts